-Details of retention periods for different aspects of your personal data are available in our data retention policy which you can request from us by
+Details of retention periods for different aspects of your personal data are available in our data retention policy which you can request from us by contacting us.

 In some circumstances you can ask us to delete your data: see [Request erasure] below for further information.